restcli/restcli/README.md

 ## Sponsoring

-This application is free and can be used for free, open source and commercial applications. `restcli` is under the MIT License (MIT).
-So hit the magic ⭐ button, I appreciate it!!! 🙏
+This application is free and can be used for free, open-source, and commercial applications. `restcli` is under the MIT License (MIT).
+So hit the magic ⭐ button; I appreciate it!!! 🙏

 ## 🤝 Contributing
-I appreciate your support and feedbacks!
+I appreciate your support and feedback!

 Please file issues if you find bugs and have feature requests.
-If you are able to send small PRs to improve or fix bugs, that would be awesome too.
+If you can send small PRs to improve or fix bugs, that would be awesome too.

 For larger PRs, please ping [@quangson91](https://twitter.com/quangson91) to discuss first.